amerorchis/Cancer_Protein_Expression/README.md

 Access the main page at: `https://<domain>/path/to/main.html`, where `<domain>` is the root domain for your device (i.e. `http://bfx3.aap.jhu.edu`).

+On the class server, the project can be found at [http://bfx3.aap.jhu.edu/asmit397/final/main.html](http://bfx3.aap.jhu.edu/asmit397/final/main.html).

 Use the search box on the page to retrieve expression information about different proteins.

 ## Functionality